JJWesterkamp/event-delegation/README.md

 ### Selector matching failure / custom selectors

 Methods that take CSS-style selectors might fail to successfully infer an element type for them at some point.
 It might be an error in the selector syntax itself, but might also be a bug in this package.
-Another case where the default selector matching fails are selectors custom web components.
-For all such cases all methods that take selectors have one final signature overload as a last resort to not ruin your day.
+Another case where the default selector matching fails are selectors for custom web components.
+For such cases, all methods that take selectors have one final signature overload as a last resort to not ruin your day.
 They take an explicit type argument for the element type, and _any_ string as their selector argument:

 ```typescript